genjax-dev/genjax-chi/docs/genjax/library/generative_functions/builtin.md

-::: genjax._src.generative_functions.builtin
+::: genjax._src.generative_functions.static
     options:
       show_root_heading: false

 ## Usage

-The `Builtin` language is a common foundation for constructing models.
+The `Static` language is a common foundation for constructing models.
 It exposes a DSL based on JAX primitives and transformations which allows the programmer to construct generative functions out of Python functions.

 Below, we illustrate a simple example: